IBM/cos-trigger-functions/README.md

     ibmcloud fn service bind cloud-object-storage myCosPkg --instance YOUR_COS_INSTANCE_NAME
     ```

+### Create Required IAM Policy for Cloud Functions to Access Cloud Object Storage
+1. Before you can create a trigger to listen for bucket change events, you must assign the Notifications Manager role to your Cloud Functions namespace.
+As a Notifications Manager, Cloud Functions can view, modify, and delete notifications for a Cloud Object Storage bucket.
+    ```
+    ibmcloud iam authorization-policy-create functions cloud-object-storage "Notifications Manager" --source-service-instance-name <functions_namespace_name> --target-service-instance-name <cos_service_instance_name>
+    ```

 ### Create Required Environment Variables and Deploy Cloud Functions
 To deploy the functions required in this application, we'll use the `ibm fn deploy` command.
 This command will look for a `manifest.yaml` file defining a collection of packages, actions, triggers, and rules to be deployed.
 1. Let's clone the application.